rileymengel/Hello-Word/README.md

 Making a sample repository in github for BAIS.

 # How to Run a Program
-' # Question 1: Print "Hello, Spyder" in the console.
+Print "Hello, Spyder" in the console.

-print("Hello, Spyder")
+'print("Hello, Spyder")'